We water and nurture them; they water and nurture the community.

 Unapologetically Black

-We are by and for Black survivors of gender-based violence.
-We boldly and proudly invest in Black lives and Black futures.
+We are "For Us, By Us" and dedicated to amplifying the voices, perspectives, and wisdom of Black survivors.
+We boldly and proudly invest in Black lives and futures.

-We are effective in achieving our mission while being honest, open and transparent about our operations, funding and service goals to our clients, donors, funders and stakeholders.
+We maintain honesty, openness, and transparency regarding our operations, funding, and service goals to our community, donors, funders, and stakeholders.

 Collaboration